 When you are bouldering, you fall and land or jump down onto padded flooring (when in a climbing gym) or onto a crash pad (when climbing outside).

-Because of this, bouldering is definitely less scary for those afraid of heights but it can be much more dangerous for beginners.
-Make sure you practice falling with bent legs, rolling onto your back, and never fall back onto your arms.
+Because of this, bouldering is less scary for those afraid of heights but it can be much more dangerous for beginners.
+Make sure you practice falling with bent legs, rolling onto your back, and never falling back onto your arms.

-When a climbing wall becomes too dangerous to take a fall from, then its time to bring on the ropes.
-Though you climb higher on ropes, you are actually much safer because you literally can’t fall when you’re on “top rope.”
+When a climbing wall becomes too dangerous to take a fall from, then it’s time to bring on the ropes.
+Though you climb higher on ropes, you are much safer because you literally can’t fall when you’re on “top rope.”

 Instead of the rope running from the belayer through anchors before reaching the climber in a pulley system, when leading, the rope goes directly from the belayer to the lead climber.
 As the lead climber ascends the route, they attach the rope to an anchor on the wall (the type of anchor depends on if it’s a sport or Trad route).
 Usually, bolts or anchors are placed every 8-10 feet.

 For a brief moment when the lead climber reaches their bolt or gear placement, they are safe and can’t fall because the rope is then in a pulley system.
 As soon as the lead climber climbs past this anchor they CAN fall.
 The lead climber can fall double the distance they are from their last anchor plus top stretch.

 Start Slow: Begin with easier routes outdoors, even if they seem simpler than your indoor climbs.
 Outdoor terrain can present different challenges.

 For example, if a climber is 5 feet past their 3rd bolt (about 30 feet off the ground) they fall.
 There is 5 feet of slack out in the rope so they can fall 10 feet plus rope stretch (closer to 15 feet).